rundeck/rundeck/docs/en/03-jobs/03-chapter1.md

      -   Press the "Create" button at the bottom of the page.
      ![Simple saved job form](figures/fig0303.png)
 1. After the the job is created, the browser is directed to the Jobs page.
 The folder structure reflecting the group naming will show one Job.
-     -    Press through the folders and then to the job itself
+     -    Navigate through the folders buttons to the new job
-1. Notice the button bar with controls for editing and running the job.
+1. Notice the green arrow button.
-     -    Press the green arrow icon to run the Job.
+     -    Press the button to run the Job.
      ![Simple saved job](figures/fig0304.png)

 1. Press the "Run Job Now" button to begin execution.
-     -    Output from the script execution from the target Nodes will be displayed on the subsequent page.
+     -    The job will be queued and executed.
+1. Look in the "Now running" section.
+     -    Press the "output >>" link to go to the execution follow page.
      ![Simple saved job output](figures/fig0305.png)